modultechnology/sdg_llm_graph/README.md

-# Neighbours and Graphs: LLM-Based SDG Classification of Research Abstracts
+# Comparing Neighbour Retrieval and Interlinkage Graphs for Sustainable Development Goal Classification with LLMs

 Code and artefacts for the paper.
 Everything is driven by notebooks; there is no package to install beyond `requirements.txt`.